 It’s funny how life works.

 You are born, turn old enough to go to school, start preschool then elementary and high school.
-For 10 or 11 years you know exactly what’s going to happen.
-You finish one year, enjoy your vacation, buy new material, and begin the next one.
+For ten or eleven years, you know exactly what’s going to happen.
+You finish one year, enjoy summer vacation, buy new material, and begin the next one.
 Always a consistent routine.

 But everything changes in the last year.
-You’re around 16 or 17 by now, and you know that after graduation you have to choose whether to go to work, to university, or learn a trade.
+You’re around sixteen or seventeen by now, and you know that after graduation you have to choose whether to go to work, to university, or learn a trade.
 If you’re going to work, you have to know where, with whom, doing what, earning how much.
-If you are going to study, which college, which course, for how long.
+If you are going to study, which college, which major, for how long.

 Out of nowhere, you—whose main concern was whether to buy gel pens or regular, or, even better, let your mother buy everything on the list herself—have to make decisions that will impact and change your life forever.